semodi/semodi.github.io/_pages/publications.md

 ## 2018

-- [Learning from the Density to Correct Total Energy and Forces in First Principle Simulations](https://arxiv.org/abs/1812.06572) Sebastian Dick and Marivi Fernandez-Serra (preprint) [[pdf](/assets/pdf/mlcf_paper.pdf)]
+- [Learning from the Density to Correct Total Energy and Forces in First Principle Simulations](https://arxiv.org/abs/1812.06572) Sebastian Dick and Marivi Fernandez-Serra (submitted) [[pdf](/assets/pdf/mlcf_paper.pdf)]

 ---